CRAMS-Dashboard/crams/docs/users/adminuser.rst

 Storage Request Allocation Approvals, Edit and Decline
 ------------------------------------------------------

+Once a resouce request is submitted by a user, it needs to be approved by Approver or Service Administrator.

 Select the “Resource Approver”  from the Select view dropdown located in the left top corner.